Tax Preparation Help

 Itemized deductions (worksheet line 1).
 Enter your estimated total itemized deductions on line 1 of the worksheet.

-2. State and local income or sales taxes and property taxes.
+2. State and local income taxes and property taxes.

 3. Deductible home mortgage interest.